doaa-abdelkarim/Islamy/README.md

 # Islamy app
 <p>
-  This application displays The Holy Quran, Hadiths, Digital prayer beads, and Islamic radio stations for the user.
+  This application displays the Holy Quran, hadiths, digital prayer beads, and islamic radio stations for the user.
 </p>

 <br/>